Haonan-Wang-aurora/STD-GS/Readme.md

 ## News

 2025.06.26: Our paper is accepted by ICCV 2025.
-The code will be coming soon.
+The code is coming soon.